Do you like the ability of A/B and multivariate testing on your Shopify with Convert Experiences?

 See the Pen Shopify Integration - Step 2 - Shopify Tracking Code by George Crewe (@gcrewe) on CodePen.

-Step 3: Adding the code to the Checkout Pages
+Step 3: Add the code to the Checkout Pages

 We need to add the Convert Experiences tracking code to the checkout pages as well to be able to track conversions.
-For that. we'll use the field where you can place additional Google Analytics scripts since that seems to be the only one appearing on all the checkout pages.
+For that, we will use the Checkout Settings where you can place additional scripts.

-For that, go to Online Store > Preferences and scroll down to the Google Analitycs section.
+Go to Settings > Checkout and scroll down to the Additional scripts section.
 In the "Additional Scripts" form field paste the following code:

 See the Pen Shopify Integration - Step 3 - Vanilla Simple Shopify Tracking Code by George Crewe (@gcrewe) on CodePen.